 The Annual Plan performance indicator for the programme is that existing groups are maintained and five new groups are established and assisted to the satisfaction of the Council and within budget.
-The groups supported in 2005-06 are discussed in section three and their key achievements are summarised in a table appended to this report (appendix one).
+The groups supported in 2005-06 are discussed in section three and their key achievements are summarised in a table appended to this report (Appendix 1).

-The Environmental Education Department also carries out a range of activities with corporate groups, community groups, and others designed to restore degraded ecosystems and in the process promote alternative ways of relating to the environment.
-The performance indicator in the Annual Plan for this work is similarly worded to the care group indicator.
-These achievements are discussed in section four.
+The Environmental Education Department also carries out a range of activities with corporate groups, community groups, and others designed to restore degraded ecosystems and, in the process, promote alternative ways of relating to the environment.
+The performance indicator in the Annual Plan for this work is worded the same as the care group indicator.
+These achievements are discussed in section 4 of this report.